leowz/fitleiOSAppGitBook/chapter1.md

 * **Side Button Panel**
   * First button to switch to clothes mode
   * Second button to create avatar by measurment
-  * Third button to create a new avartar
+  * Third button to create a new avatar
 * **Share Button at The Right Bottom Side of The View**
   * Launch UIActivityViewController for share events